artsy/eigen/EXAMPLES.md

 Look at https://github.com/artsy/relay-workshop for a more tutorials of how we use relay and test with it.

-> :warning: Note: Code with relay hooks, needs `renderWithRelayWrappers`, code with old relay components (`QueryRenderer` etc) needs `renderWithWrappers`.
+> :warning: Note: Code with relay hooks needs `renderWithRelayWrappers`; code with old relay components (`QueryRenderer` etc) needs `renderWithWrappers`.
 All new code should be using relay hooks.
 When converting old relay code to relay hooks, make sure to swap `renderWithWrappers` for `renderWithRelayWrappers`.

 Links: